-The largest bay on this walk, Waratah Bay is the location of a rusting metal boat hull that was once the home of Edward Windybank and his family.
+The largest bay on the Mt Ku-ring-gai to Berowra walk, Waratah Bay is the location of a rusting metal boat hull that was once the home of Edward Windybank and his family.
 Initally living in a cave, Windybank acquired a life-long lease to use the bay and built his home, boat shed and boat-building here.
 He’s also been credited with introducing houseboats to NSW, and at one stage had 11 houseboats that he hired out.

 The track ascends from Waratah Bay up to Berowra, at first through dense and very shaded forest as it follows Waratah Creek up the gully.
 After crossing the sandstone creek bed at the site of an old bridge, the track zig-zags up through tall casuarina and eucalypts and a section of grass tree forest.
 The track finishes at a footbridge over the F3 freeway, with Berowra station just on the other side.
 (There’s also a few restaurants and shops in easy walking distance, which is another advantage of doing the walk in this direction!)

 0.0km End of Harwood Ave (0.4km from Mt Ku-ring-gai station) 0.9km Track to Firefighters Rest 2.5km Ku-ring-Track meets Berowra Track 3.2km Apex of first bay 4.1km Apex of second bay (Winson Gully Bay) 5.0km Apex of third bay (Lords Bay) 6.7km Remains of boat hull in Waratah Bay 8.9km Berowra Station